Speechlessness: Conversation with Pavel Arsenev about russian anti-war poetry

 In 2022 this split has reached an existential character.
 The new censorship law suggests that any form of criticism is not legal and hence impossible.
 So that if you don’t agree with the general political line and want to express it publicly, you have to go to jail.
 The majority however decides to leave the country.
 To ‘stay’ inside the country started to mean that you either fully embrace or just ‘accept’ the main political course (in a painful or helpless way).

-However, our goal at [Translit] was to clarify (or, at first, to find out) whether it was indeed as dangerous to publish a journal with a clear anti-war message inside Russia as it seemed to us in the beginning.
+However, our goal at was to clarify (or, at first, to find out) whether it was indeed as dangerous to publish a journal with a clear anti-war message inside Russia as it seemed to us in the beginning.
 In the end, we could prove that it was still possible.
 We decided not only to produce a PDF and distribute it in ‘safe-spaces’ of Western universities or on the web but to publish it on paper.
 Furthermore, we distributed it through our established networks of independent bookstores so that the magazine and its content would still exist in russian bookstores and it will be used by russian citizens.

 Of course, we had to follow several safety precautions: for example, delete the address of the printer’s firm and remove the list of all bookstores, where the journal could be purchased, from the cover.
 Yet, we hoped that it would yield a new infrastructure of enunciation; or, at least, it would make the sceptics think once again before they tried to make an argument about what is possible and impossible and about means of protest and resistance in today’s Russia in general.